-Tracy Ireland - ICOMOS Australia; University of Canberra; Editor, Historic Environment
+Tracy Ireland - Australia ICOMOS; University of Canberra; Editor, Historic Environment

-Tracy Ireland is Professor of Cultural Heritage at the University of Canberra and Director of the Centre for Creative and Cultural Research.
+Tracy Ireland is Professor of Cultural Heritage at the University of Canberra, Director of the Centre for Creative and Cultural Research, and president of Australia ICOMOS.
 Tracy is known internationally for her work on heritage ethics and the social values of heritage and she has researched and published on the archaeology and heritage of colonialism in Australia, New Zealand, Quebec, USA, and Cyprus.
 Tracy has prepared heritage assessments and management plans for some of Australia’s most significant places, including the Old Great North Road World Heritage site, the Australian War Memorial, Old Parliament House, Canberra, and the Blacktown Native Institution, and is the Editor of the Australia ICOMOS journal Historic Environment.

-Anita Smith - ICOMOS Australia; La Trobe University
+Anita Smith - Australia ICOMOS; La Trobe University

 Dr Anita Smith is an archaeologist and academic with research interests in World Heritage, cultural landscapes and the cultural heritage of the Pacific Islands.
 She is a Lecturer in the Master of Professional Archaeology at La Trobe University, Melbourne, Australia and the Cultural Expert member of Australia’s Delegation to the UNESCO World Heritage Committee (2017 – 2021).She has advised communities, State and Australian Governments on World Heritage nominations for cultural sites, including the recently inscribed Budj Bim Cultural Landscape, Australia, and on heritage conservation programs in the Pacific Islands where she has been an Advisor to the Pacific World Heritage Program since 2004.
 Her current field research with communities on the Micronesian island of Yap, is mapping the contemporary significance of the social landscape of Yapese Stone Money.
 Anita is a member of Australia ICOMOS and the ICOMOS International Scientific Committee on Archaeological Heritage Management (ICAHM).